Mahmoud-Hanyy/Mahmoud-Hanyy/README.md

 # 💫 About Me:
 - I'm currently working as a Frontend Developer @elandia.
-- I bring pixels to life, where clean code meets clean design.
+- A curious mind who loves bringing ideas to life through code.

 ## 🌐 Socials: